 In North Dakota, other common requirements the DOT may impose on older drivers include limiting driving to:

-Unlike most states, North Dakota has no established forms or procedure for reporting drivers who have potentially become unsafe behind the wheel.
+Unlike most states, North Dakota has no established forms or procedures for reporting drivers who have potentially become unsafe behind the wheel.
 Contact the local DOT office with specific concerns about an individual driver.

 Disabled person parking placards and license plates can be issued to drivers with impaired mobility if a licensed medical practitioner certifies the condition.